EOSIO/welcome/docs/60_eosio-getting-started-guide/20_configuration-guides/index.md

 link_text: Configuration Guides
 ---

+The configuration guides section will show you how to configure [Nodeos.](https://developers.eos.io/welcome/latest/glossary/index/#nodeos) How [Nodeos](https://developers.eos.io/welcome/latest/glossary/index/#nodeos) is configured will depend on what your deired use is.
+[Nodeos](https://developers.eos.io/welcome/latest/glossary/index/#nodeos) configuration controls which [plugins](https://developers.eos.io/welcome/latest/glossary/index/#plugin) are used and how those [plugins](https://developers.eos.io/welcome/latest/glossary/index/#plugin) are configured.
+The [plugins](https://developers.eos.io/welcome/latest/glossary/index/#plugin) are used to specify [Nodeos](https://developers.eos.io/welcome/latest/glossary/index/#nodeos) behaviour for specific purposes.

+# Smart Contracts and blockchain configuration

+The `EOSIO platform` provides a blockchain platform and a key feature of the `EOSIO platform` is it's flexibility.
+Smart Contracts are part of this flexibility.
+Many features are implemented using smart contracts, and as smart contracts can be edited and built so you can customise blockchain behaviour.
+Some examples are consensus, governance and resource models.
+For more information see [eosio.contracts](https://developers.eos.io/manuals/eosio.contracts/latest/index) and the [bios boot sequence tutorial.](../../90_tutorials/10_bios-boot-sequence.md)

 # Development and Testing

-There are several ways to configure a `nodeos` environment for development and testing.
+There are several ways to configure a [Nodeos](https://developers.eos.io/welcome/latest/glossary/index/#nodeos) environment for development and testing.
 Which option to use largely depends on what the project goals are.
 Some practical options are provided below.

 ## Local Single-Node Testnet